 Enquiries from journalists or media should be directed to the email address on our contact pages.
 We are keen that our stories are told.

 accused.me.uk also campaigns for changes to UK law affecting people who are accused of sexual offences.
-We believe that people accused of sexual offences should be afforded lifelong anonymity in the press and social media unless proven guilty – like victims of the offences are.
+We believe that people accused of sexual offences should be afforded lifelong anonymity in the press and social media unless proven guilty – like complainants about these the offences are.
 There should be far more prosecutions of the thousands of false sexual allegations that are deliberately and maliciously made against innocent people each year.
 The failure to prosecute these liars not only ruins the lives of innocent people, it undermines the credibility of all of the true allegations of rape.

 We aim increase awareness of the devastation that a false allegation can bring.
 The Telegraph recently published some of the injustices that our members have suffered, and the impact that this has had on them.